Prince George—Bulkley Valley

 Prince George—Bulkley Valley was a federal electoral district in British Columbia, Canada, that was represented in the House of Commons of Canada from 1979 to 2004.

 Geography

-This was a large, rural riding in northern B.C.
+This was a large, rural riding in northern BC.

 History

 This electoral district was created in 1976 from parts of Prince George—Peace River, Skeena and Kamloops—Cariboo ridings.

 This district was abolished in 2003.
 Parts of it went to Cariboo—Prince George, Skeena—Bulkley Valley, Prince George—Peace River and Kamloops–Thompson ridings.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament: